London: Royal Observatory, Greenwich and learned societies

-Founded in 1675, the Royal Observatory in Greenwich was established to address the problem of calculating longitude for navigational purposes.
-This pioneering work in solving longitude featured in astronomer royal Nevil Maskelyne's Nautical Almanac which made the Greenwich meridian the universal reference point, and helped lead to the international adoption of Greenwich as the prime meridian (0° longitude) in 1884.
+Founded in 1675, the Royal Observatory, Greenwich was established to address the problem of calculating longitude for navigation.
+This work featured in astronomer royal Nevil Maskelyne's Nautical Almanac which made the Greenwich meridian the universal reference point, leading to the international adoption of Greenwich as the prime meridian (0° longitude) in 1884.

-Important scientific learned societies based in London include the Royal Society - the UK's national academy of sciences and the oldest national scientific institution in the world - founded in 1660, and the Royal Institution, founded in 1799.
-Since 1825, the Royal Institution Christmas Lectures have presented scientific subjects to a general audience, and speakers have included the physicist and inventor Michael Faraday, the aerospace engineer Frank Whittle, the naturalist David Attenborough and the evolutionary biologist Richard Dawkins.
+Scientific learned societies based in London include the Royal Society - the UK's national academy of sciences and the oldest national scientific institution in the world - founded in 1660.
+Since 1825, scientists have presented their subjects to a general audience at the Royal Institution Christmas Lectures.
+Other learned societies in include the Royal Society of Arts, the Royal Statistical Society and the Society of Antiquaries of London.